-- School census guidance

-- · Keeping Children Safe in Education

-- Mental health issues affecting a pupil's attendance: guidance for schools
+- School census guidance - Keeping Children Safe in Education - Working together to improve school attendance - Mental health issues affecting a pupil's attendance: guidance for schools

 3. A WHOLE SCHOOL APPROACH

 Groveside School strongly promotes, encourages and celebrates good attendance for all its pupils and their families because of the benefits it provides to each pupil's personal development and academic progress.